 The true cause of biliary atresia is not completely clear.
 For some, the ducts do not develop properly and the tubes are closed off.
-A blockage may also develop after birth and be caused by swelling of the ducts.
+A blockage may also develop caused by swelling of the ducts before or after birth.
 Swelling may be caused by:

 It is not believed that biliary atresia is caused by a genetic issue that is passed on from parents.

 Biliary atresia is more common in female infants, though it can occur in males.
 It is also more common in premature infants and children of Asian or African American descent.

 Jaundice is the yellowing of the skin and whites of the eyes caused by elevated bilirubin.
 Elevated bilirubin is caused by a backup of bile in the liver.
 It may be present soon after birth.
 Most other symptoms will be present in the first 2-4 weeks of life.
 A few symptoms may not occur for 3 months or longer.
 Symptoms may include: